c4a-ri/dialbb/docs/document-en/source/051_builtin_blocks.md

 For example, if the action function `_set(&_reaction, "I agree.")` is executed and the system's response in the subsequent state is "How was the food?", then the system will return the response "I agree.
 How was the food?".

+This feature cannot be used when the destination state is `#initial`.

 ### Continuous Transition